-Teduglutide seems effective, safe for short bowel syndromeDecember 12th, 2012 in Diseases, Conditions, Syndromes /
+Teduglutide seems effective, safe for short bowel syndromeDecember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For patients with short bowel syndrome with intestinal failure (SBS-IF), the glucagon-like peptide 2 analogue teduglutide appears to be safe and reduces the number of days off parenteral support, according to a phase 3 study published in the December issue of Gastroenterology.

 Palle B. Jeppesen, M.D., from Rigshospitalet in Copenhagen, Denmark, and colleagues conducted a 24-week study involving patients with SBS-IF who were given once-daily subcutaneous teduglutide (0.05 mg/kg/day; 43 patients) or placebo (43 patients).
 If 48-hour urine volumes exceeded baseline values by 10 percent or more, parenteral support was reduced.